Anushree814/quiz-app-js/README.md

 - **Questions**: Modify `data.js` to edit or add questions and categories.
 - **Styles**: Update `style.css` to change the appearance.

-## Contact

-If you have any questions or suggestions, feel free to contact me at [youremail@example.com](mailto:youremail@example.com).

 ---

 Enjoy testing your skills with QuizMania!